cskollar/radiorecorder/README.md

 # Radio Recorder

-This script helps to record analog audio streams (a line-in audio output of an airband radio station in this case) with two parallel channels.
+This script helps to record analog audio streams (a line level audio output of an airband radio station in this case) with two parallel channels.

 Channel 1: Signal controlled transmission recording (every tx will be an ogg or mp3 file on the disk).
 The signal is a TTL level output of the radio device (for example: the squelch status output).
 Recording starts when LPT port pin13 (SELECT) goes to HIGH state, and stops when the pin goes to LOW.